header bg

 Program Objectives

-The objective of B.Sc (Forensic Sciences) is to give a comprehensive training to undergraduate students to empower them with the knowledge in the field of Forensic Sciences including a detailed understanding of the practical and theoretical aspects of crime scene investigation, the laboratory analysis of evidence and the interpretation, evaluation and presentation of evidence.
+The objective of B.Sc.
+Forensic Sciences (Hons.) is to give a comprehensive training to undergraduate students to empower them with the knowledge in the field of Forensic Sciences including a detailed understanding of the practical and theoretical aspects of crime scene investigation, the laboratory analysis of evidence and the interpretation, evaluation and presentation of evidence.

 Unique features of the program